AriPal/SesamWorkshop/SesamWorkshopGuide.md

 6. Go to output tab and verify data is being sent out

 The following describes what each DTL in the code above does:
-- The `filter` DTL gets only cars that are sold equal to true and price over 500.000 KR
+- The `filter` DTL gets only cars that are sold equal to true and price over 500.000
 - The `copy` DTL copies everything from input to output
 - The `concat` DTL is used to put text-values together
 - The `remove` DTL is used to remove a field or multiple fields